 WooCommerce Payments requires a WordPress.com account to connect your site to the WooCommerce Payments server.
 You will be asked to connect to a WordPress.com account during the signup process, or you can create a new one if you don’t have one already.

 The WordPress.com account is used to ensure that requests (for payments, refunds, etc.) from your site are securely and correctly attributed to your store.

 The Jetpack plugin is not required to use WooCommerce Payments.
-WooCommerce Payments does connect your site with WordPress.com as described above, but the Jetpack plugin itself is not required to make this connection.
+WooCommerce Payments does connect your site with WordPress.com as described above, but the Jetpack plugin itself is not necessary to make this connection.

-If you wish, Jetpack can still be installed alongside WooCommerce Payments to add additional security, performance, and marketing tools for your store.
-Once installed, it will use the same WordPress.com connection created for WooCommerce Payments, so there is no need to connect Jetpack separately.
+That said, Jetpack can be installed alongside WooCommerce Payments to add additional security, performance, and marketing tools to your site.
+It will use the same WordPress.com connection as WooCommerce Payments, so there’s no need to connect it separately.

 Because the payments sector is heavily regulated, we must gather certain information from you before you’ll be able to use WooCommerce Payments.
 For example, during the signup process you may be asked for the following:

 - Date of birth

 - Business address

 In the payments industry, this process is called “know your customer” or just “KYC.”
 Please consult our Know Your Customer FAQ for answers to further questions.